Iancheung228/Iancheung228.github.io/_posts/2023-12-21-Batchnorm.md

 The benefit is that the gradient does not explode.

 ### Second manifestation: improves the smoothness of loss function
-The second manifestation is arguably the stronger benefit.
+The second manifestation is arguably the stronger benefit and relies on the concept of smoothness.

 Definition : a function f is L-smooth if